 Brooklyn may get the lion’s share of New York’s non-Manhattan glory, but Queens dwellers (including this author) know their borough is pretty damn special.
 What it lacks in plethoras of hipster-filled, exposed-brick cafes, artisanal charcuterie plates, and indie bookstores, it makes up for with vibrant art scenes (RIP, 5POINTZ), searing urban landscapes, slice joints, and off-the-hook affordable ethnic eats that're the welcome result of living in the city’s epicenter for cultural diversity.

-Here're 20 reasons (most of which you can go do) why Queens is actually the best borough.
+Here are 20 reasons (most of which you can go do) why Queens is actually the best borough.
 NO Jersey, you're not a borough.
 Stop it.

-Every Summer Saturday, these all-day alfresco soirees in the courtyard feature a lineup of DJs, dancing (without having to drop a ton of money), and a line you're gonna want to get in quick, if you want to get into the club.
+Every summer Saturday, these all-day al fresco soirees in the courtyard feature a lineup of DJs, dancing (without having to drop a ton of money), and a line you're gonna want to get in quick, if you want to get into the club.
 Hungry?
 Yeah, you're gonna do M. Wells Dinette

 Actual, authentic Thai cooking -- wherein spicy, sweet, sour, and salty all successfully commingle, super nakedly -- proliferates in Woodside and Elmhurst.
 Here's how to do it right: get anything at SriPraPhai